codeallthethingz/imperial/README.md

 # Imperial conversion

-Library to convert strings of imperial measurements in feet and inches into metric meter lengths.
+Library to convert strings of imperial measurements specified in feet and inches into metric meter lengths.

 ## Install